Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++quiz.md

 [Reference](https://en.cppreference.com/w/cpp/thread/mutex/try_lock)

 #### Q64.
-What is the main difference between these two Functions?

 What is one benefit of declaring the parameter as a `const` reference instead of declaring it as a regular object?

 ```cpp
 int median(const my_array& a)